ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 agg_share = VDAF.out_shares_to_agg_share(agg_param, out_shares)
 ~~~

-Note that for most VDAFs, it is possible to aggregate output shares as they
+Implementation note: For most VDAFs, it is possible to aggregate output shares
-arrive rather than wait until the batch is collected.
-To do so however, it is
+as they arrive rather than wait until the batch is collected.
+To do so however,
-necessary to enforce the batch parameters as described in {{batch-validation}}
+it is necessary to enforce the batch parameters as described in
-so that the aggregator knows which aggregate share to update.
+{{batch-validation}} so that the aggregator knows which aggregate share to
+update.

-The helper then encrypts `agg_share` under the collector's HPKE public key as
+The Helper then encrypts `agg_share` under the collector's HPKE public key as
 described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.
-Encryption prevents the leader from learning the actual result, as it only has
+Encryption prevents the Leader from learning the actual result, as it only has
-its own aggregate share and cannot compute the helper's.
+its own aggregate share and cannot compute the Helper's.

-The helper responds to the leader with HTTP status code 200 OK and a body
+The Helper responds to the Leader with HTTP status code 200 OK and a body
 consisting of an `AggregateShare`:

 ~~~